brittaney-bmkb/cv3/src/components/Widgets/Basemap/BasemapGallery.md

     - `view` is passed from the `mapView` (`AppContext.jsx`)
         - `view` is now being set in the `WebMapComponentBeta.jsx`
 - css handled in App.css
+- mapView now set after map finishes loading rather than after each view change

 ### Fixes
 - Basemap now references mapView that is set from from `WebMapComponentBeta.jsx`
+- Repeated rendering of basemap gallery widget fixed in mobile as view changes

 ### Deprecated
 - Deprecated `BaseMapWidget` component and will completely remove in next release